wur-bioinformatics/introduction-to-bioinformatics/week5.md

 sequencing the start of a single large fragment (much longer than the read length), and generating sequencing primers from the end of the sequenced part for the next round of sequencing, until the end of the fragment was reached.
 This rather tedious approach was not feasible for larger genomes.
 This led to the development of the whole genome shotgun sequencing method, made possible by the growth in compute power for assembly.
 With the advent of 2nd generation sequencing, this was updated by leaving out the cloning step.
-2nd generation sequencing technology (e.g. Illumina) allows for a mixture of fragments to be sequenced at the same time and the volume of sequencing data generated is large.
+2nd generation sequencing technology (e.g., Illumina) allows for a mixture of fragments to be sequenced at the same time and large volumes of sequencing data to be generated.
 So instead of requiring lab work to select which section to sequence, everything is sequenced at once and the puzzle is solved later by computer.

+---

 ##### Whole genome sequencing

-Nowadays, the most widely employed genome sequencing approach is whole genome sequencing (WGS, {numref}`w5f14`).
+Nowadays, the most widely employed genome sequencing approach is whole genome sequencing (WGS, {numref}`WGS`).
 As the term implies the whole genome is sequenced, without discrimination.
 DNA is extracted from cells and sheared into random fragments.
 These fragments are then size selected and sequenced using Illumina, PacBio or Oxford Nanopore technology.
 Note that WGS generally generates draft genome assemblies; additional steps are required to gain a complete, high-quality reference genome assembly.

-:::{figure} images/Week5/Fig_14_WGS.png
+:::{figure} images/Week5/WGS.png
 :alt: WGS using short reads
 :align: center
-:name: w5f14
+:name: WGS

-Whole genome sequencing and assembly using short reads
+Whole genome sequencing and assembly using short reads.
+Credits: CC BY-SA 2.5 https://creativecommons.org/licenses/by-sa/2.5/ modified from {cite}`WGS_2011`.
 :::

+---

 ##### Assembly challenges